binerogroup/documentation/storage/persistent-block-storage/extend-volume.rst

   your machine and try again.

 - Run this command: ``growpart -u auto /dev/sda 1``, use the correct device (``/dev/sda`` in the example) from previous commands output.
-This may not work on all images, if not then we recommend reading the documentation of your Linux distribution.
+This might not work on all images, if not then we recommend reading the documentation of your Linux distribution.

 - Run this command: ``resize2fs /dev/sda1``.